the-turing-way/the-turing-way/book/website/reproducible-research/open/open-hardware.md

 - **Manufacturing instructions**: The manufacturing process of parts that have been made for this project should be documented as well.
     This is specially important if they are available for purchase from only a handful of small/medium businesses.

-- A **list of required tools** and associated settings, for both software used for development, and machine tools for replication.
+- A **list of required tools** and associated settings, for both the software used for development and the machine tools for replication.

 - **Design files** with parts metadata, typically including the manufacturing process, the materials with dimensions, mass, and units.
 A functional overview of the project's parts/modules can also be included.